Extreme Rules (2017): Storylines

-At Payback, Austin Aries defeated Cruiserweight Champion Neville by disqualification, but Neville kept the title.
+At Payback, Austin Aries defeated WWE Cruiserweight Champion Neville by disqualification, but Neville kept the title.
 The following night on Raw, T. J. Perkins, now going by TJP, was defeated by Aries, but after the match, TJP attacked Aries and injured his leg.
 The following week, TJP defeated Gentleman Jack Gallagher.
 After the match, TJP continued to attack Gallagher, who was saved by Aries.
 The following night on 205 Live, Neville said that TJP was deserving of a title shot for his attack on Aries, but TJP did not defeat Aries.
 The next week on Raw, it was announced that Aries would have another title opportunity against Neville at Extreme Rules.
 Neville and TJP then defeated Aries and Gallagher in a tag team match.
 On the following 205 Live, Aries defeated TJP by submission.
 It was then revealed that Aries and Neville's WWE Cruiserweight Championship bout at Extreme Rules would be a submission match.
 On the May 29 episode of Raw, Aries and Gallagher defeated Neville and TJP in a tag team rematch when Aries made Neville submit, the first time Neville ever submitted.
 The following night on 205 Live, Aries stated that he would make Neville submit again at Extreme Rules.
 He was then attacked from behind by TJP and Neville applied the Rings of Saturn on Aries while TJP continued to attack Aries' leg and Aries passed out.

 Also in the cruiserweight division, Noam Dar had been dating Alicia Fox.
 Fox then began receiving gifts from an anonymous sender on 205 Live.
 Rich Swann revealed that he was the one sending the gifts, but Dar tried to claim credit, including the final gift, which ended up exploding powder in Fox's face.
 Fox then split from Dar, which was Swann's intention as Fox had previously dated Swann's friend Cedric Alexander and split from him.
 However, Dar and Fox reunited after Dar defeated Swann on the May 2 episode of 205 Live.
 On the May 8 episode of Raw, Sasha Banks began a feud with Fox, where the two traded wins over the next couple of weeks.
 After Banks defeated Fox on the May 22 episode of Raw, Dar confronted Banks, who attacked him, but Fox attacked Banks with a scissors kick.
 A mixed tag team match featuring Swann and Banks against Dar and Fox was scheduled for Extreme Rules.
 Banks then appeared for the first time on 205 Live on May 30, where she accompanied Swann for his match against Dar, which Dar won.